Juvenile Rheumatoid Arthritis

 Which specialist treats it?
 The pediatrician performs the initial evaluation and usually refers to the pediatric rheumatologist for follow-up.
 If a child has joint swelling or stiffness that persists, the advisable course is to discuss it with a professional.

-Specialties that treat juvenile rheumatoid arthritis
+Data on 19 doctors who treat juvenile rheumatoid arthritis

 Treatment by city